The iCaRe2’s objective is to enable:

 - novel strategies for prevention, screening, early detection and personalized treatment of cancer.

 The iCaRe2 has standardized and integrated multi-center cancer-specific registries and associated biospecimen banks, created and maintained by the Biomedical Informatics Core at the Fred & Pamela Buffett Cancer Center, into a resource that improves the efficiency of cancer-related research and facilitates collaborations among centers.
 Each registry utilizes a well-established model for collaborative research based on the confederation principle and governed by a steering committee according to the agreed-upon bylaws.
-As of March 2020, data on almost 30,000 subjects (cancer patients, high-risk individuals, and normal controls) along with more than 60,000 biospecimens have been collected in the iCaRe2 registries.
-These registries are currently utilized at 63 institutions (87 distinct sites) from 23 U.S. states and one center in Italy.
+As of November 2020, data on more than 30,000 subjects (cancer patients, high-risk individuals, and normal controls) along with more than 60,000 biospecimens have been collected in the iCaRe2 registries.
+These registries are utilized at 65 institutions (107 distinct sites) from 23 U.S. states and one center in Italy.

 The iCaRe2 utilizes a novel metadata-driven software architecture approach that greatly simplifies support, maintenance, and future upgrades of the collaborative cancer registries and improves the interoperability with other related systems.